Real Numbers¶

 They are also commonly referred to as floating-point numbers or double-precision numbers.
 Floats are used to represent decimal numbers, including both whole numbers and fractions, with a certain degree of precision.
 Real numbers are used for performing mathematical calculations that require decimal accuracy.

-It’s important to be aware of potential rounding errors or precision issues when working with real numbers (floats) in PHP or any other programming language that uses floating-point representation.
-If you require exact decimal precision, you might need to use specialized libraries or techniques to handle arbitrary precision arithmetic.
+It’s important to be aware of potential rounding errors or precision issues when working with real numbers. in PHP or any other programming language that uses floating-point representation.
+If exact decimal precision, it is recommended to use specialized libraries or techniques to handle arbitrary precision arithmetic, such as bcmath or gmp.

 <?php